 How major credit card networks protect customers against fraud

-Credit card fraud has become the most common form of identity theft in 2022, according to the Federal Trade Commission, after running a close second to government documents or benefits fraud last year.
-Nearly 390,000 cases of credit card fraud were reported to the FTC in 2021, and another 118,191 in the first quarter of 2022.
+Credit card fraud is the most common form of identity theft, according to the Federal Trade Commission (FTC).
+Nearly 390,000 cases of credit card fraud were reported to the FTC in 2021, and 441,822 cases were reported in 2022.

 While statistics like these may fuel consumer fear of credit card fraud, cardholders can take comfort in the fact that the major credit card networks — Visa, Mastercard, American Express and Discover — offer $0 liability protection.
 That means you won’t be on the hook for purchases you didn’t make if you’re a victim of credit card fraud.

-Consumers can also be assured their banks or credit card issuers are improving security measures as well.
+Consumers can also be assured their credit card issuers and banks are improving security measures as well.
 Since banks and credit card issuers absorb much of the financial liability of credit card fraud, they have a vested interest in preventing fraud before it happens.
 Consequently, they’re beefing up their security networks to combat credit card fraud head-on.

-Of the four major credit card networks that process credit card transactions, Visa and Mastercard don’t issue credit cards directly to consumers, but work with banks, credit unions and other financial institutions that do.
+Of the four major credit card networks that process credit card transactions, Visa and Mastercard don’t issue credit cards directly to consumers.
+Instead, they work with banks, credit unions and other financial institutions that do.
 American Express and Discover are credit card networks that also act as card issuers.

-No matter which network your card relies on, you can be reasonably assured that it’s safe, with loads of security built in.
-Not to mention, your card issuer will likely shore up any security gaps through its own fraud prevention measures.
+No matter which network your credit card relies on, you can be reasonably assured that it’s safe, with numerous security measures built in.
+Plus, your card issuer will likely shore up any security gaps through its own fraud prevention measures.
+Below, we’ll discuss how the major credit card networks are working to fight against credit card fraud and how you can protect yourself.

 Visa

 The Visa credit card network uses what it calls Visa Advanced Authorization to fight fraudsters looking to make purchases in your name.
-This anti-fraud detection system uses artificial intelligence (AI) and machine learning to analyze hundreds of pieces of data for risk whenever a transaction takes place.
+This fraud detection system uses artificial intelligence (AI) and machine learning to analyze large volumes of data for risk whenever a transaction takes place.

-Here is a small sampling of the many risk attributes Visa Advanced Authorization seeks to identify in roughly a millisecond:
+Here are some of the many risk attributes Visa Advanced Authorization seeks to identify in roughly a millisecond:

-- Type of transaction: Is the transaction via mobile, online, contactless, chip or magnetic stripe?
+- Type of transaction.
+Is the transaction online, contactless, in-app or via chip or magnetic stripe?

-- Unusual circumstances: Is a transaction occurring at an odd time of day for a significant amount of money?
+- Unusual circumstances.
+Is a transaction occurring at an odd time of day or for a significant amount of money?

 Mastercard

 Like Visa, Mastercard prioritizes identity verification in combating credit card fraud.
-The company’s centerpiece for authentication is the Mastercard Identity Check program, which uses its EMV 3D-Secure 2.0 technology.
-EMV 3D-Secure is an industry standard for helping merchants and card issuers authenticate card-not-present transactions.
+The company’s centerpiece for authentication is the Mastercard Identity Check program, which uses its EMV 3-D Secure technology.
+EMV 3-D Secure is an industry standard for helping merchants and card issuers authenticate card-not-present transactions.

 The program’s primary purpose is to help merchants and their banks assess risks and ensure legitimate transactions in real-time.
-Through AI and machine learning, the system checks over 150 transaction variables to help an issuer make an informative decision to approve or deny a transaction.
+Through AI and machine learning, the system checks numerous transaction variables to help an issuer make an informative decision to approve or deny a transaction.

-Mastercard, like the other credit card networks, also uses an EMV chip and secure tokenization system.
+Mastercard, like the other credit card networks, uses an EMV chip and a secure tokenization system.
 An EMV chip is the square metallic chip on the front of your credit cards and debit cards.
 The chip reduces fraud by providing a unique code each time you make a purchase.
 Since the security code is unique for every purchase, it’s much harder for a thief to use the card to commit fraud.
+(EMV compliance law, enacted in October 2015, requests all U.S. merchants to update their payment systems to accept EMV cards, or they may be potentially liable for credit card fraud that originates at their business.)

-Until recently, Mastercard required cardholders to keep their account in good standing to enjoy $0 liability coverage for purchases made on its network.
+Previously, Mastercard required cardholders to keep their account in good standing to enjoy $0 liability coverage for purchases made on its network.
 Thankfully, the company has removed that restriction and now offers cardholders complete protection.
-Note that most card issuers require cardholders to notify them within 30 days when fraud occurs in order to receive $0 liability protection.
+However, note that most card issuers require cardholders to notify them when fraud occurs within 30 days in order to receive $0 liability protection.

 American Express